Rion96/GKey/README.md

 - Mount the .ISO.C File
 - Copy Keyboard.HC.Z to your "/Kernel/SerialDev" directory

-This command should usually get the job done:
+These commands should usually get the job done:

-    Copy("T:/Keyboard.HC.Z","C:/Kernel/SerialDev");
+    Cd("T:");
+    Copy("Keyboard.HC.Z","C:/Kernel/SerialDev");
+    Cd("C:");

-- Run: BootHDIns;
+    BootHDIns;

 Quick Runthrough on how to do BootHDIns on a standard VM:

+Harddrive:

-Press ENTER, then C, then press p to probe, enter Base0, then enter Base1.
+Press ENTER, then C, then press p to probe, enter Base0, then enter Base1, then 0.

+CD/DVD Drive:

-Now press T, then p to probe again, enter Base0, then press Enter until done.
+Now press T, then p to probe again, enter Base0, then 0, then press Enter until done.